mallikaravi/RecipeManager/README.md

 $ cd recipe-manager

 # Build and Generate the JAR file (compile the source code)
 $ mvn clean package install
 $ java -jar recipe-manager-0.0.1.jar

+# How to genrate jar file from Eclipse IDE
+# Launch Eclipse IDE >
+   > Import porject from local drive
+   > Select pom.xml > Right Click > Run As > Run configuraions Dialog, Enter "clean package install" in Goals text box

 # Run the recipe manager application, assets folder and jar file should be in same path.
 .